milinisharma/sales-tracker/README.md

-# ng-indian-maps
+# sales-tracker
-An Angular project demonstrating data visualization with ECharts, ngx-echarts, and echarts-countries-js for interactive and map-based charts.
+An Angular project demonstrating data visualization with ECharts, ngx-echarts, and echarts-countries-js for interactive and map-based charts as well as sales.